Combustible cladding audits

 Background

-In July 2017 the Victorian Government established the Victorian Cladding Taskforce to:
+To address this issue, the Victorian Government formed the Victorian Cladding Taskforce in July 2017 to:

-We were one of the first councils to partner with the Taskforce in the audit of buildings.
+We were among the first councils to partner with the Taskforce in the audit of buildings for unsafe cladding.

 What is cladding and why is it dangerous?